rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 ## Benchmark Tool

-Benerator provides a Benchmark Tool to assess and compare the performance of typical generation or anonymization approach.
+Benerator provides a Benchmark Tool to assess and compare the performance of a typical generation or anonymization approaches.

-It is of special use for you if you want to assess the generation/anonymization performance of different hard- and software settings, like number sof cores, operating system, Java virtual machine, system software configuration and Benerator Enterprise Edition's multithreading configuration.
+It is of special use for you if you want to assess the generation/anonymization performance of different hard- and software settings, like numbers of cores, operating system, Java virtual machine, system software configuration and Benerator Enterprise Edition's multithreading configuration.

-The different benchmarks used performs a list of predefined typical generation and anonymization tasks.
+The different benchmarks used perform a list of predefined typical generation and anonymization tasks.

 To invoke the Benchmark Tool with standard settings, just open a text console